plone/volto/docs/source/upgrade-guide/index.md

     dependencies might do when dealing with upgrades.
 We keep the generator up to date and in sync with current Volto release.

+## Upgrading to Volto 10.x.x

+### getContent changes

+The content is no longer fetched from Volto with the `fullobjects` flag in the request.
+If your code relied on children being fully serialized with their parent, you should refactor it.
+Alternatively, you can set `settings.bbb_getContentFetchesFullobjects` to `true` to get the old behavior.

 ## Upgrading to Volto 9.x.x

 ### Internal upgrade to use Razzle 3.3.7